dnpwwo/Domoticz-Google-Plugin/README.md

 ## Key Features

 * Devices are discovered automatically and created in the Devices tab
+* Voice notifications can be sent to selected Google triggered by Domoticz notifications
 * When network connectivity is lost the Domoticz UI will optionally show the device(s) with Red banner
 * Device icons are created in Domoticz
 * Domoticz can control the Application selected